ysyk2021/the-secrets-of-successful-problem-solving-strategies-for-overcoming-any-challenge/src/chapter-6-3.md

-Chapter: Strategies for Using Innovation to Find Solutions to Challenging Problems
+Strategies for Using Innovation to Find Solutions to Challenging Problems
 ==================================================================================

 In this chapter, we will explore strategies for using innovation to find solutions to challenging problems.
 Innovation plays a crucial role in problem-solving by encouraging us to think outside the box, explore new possibilities, and discover novel approaches.
 By embracing innovative thinking, we can overcome complex challenges and achieve breakthrough solutions.
 In this chapter, we will delve into key strategies for fostering innovation within the problem-solving process.